cranberryofdoom/color-sheep-java/README.md

 A JGame version of Color Sheep.
 Baa!

 Color Sheep is a puzzle game.
-Help Sir Woolson defend his castle from the evil wolves!
+Help Sir Woolson defend himself from the evil wolves!

 The goal of the game is to destroy all the wolves within each level by matching Woolson’s ability to shoot a colored laser beam from his mouth to the color of the wolf.